Artist-Grade Technical Pens & Fineliners for Drawing

 Another tool for drawing and sketching anything, anywhere, is a mechanical pencil.

-The advantage of a technical pen is that it is permanent and it does not smudge.
+The advantage of a technical pen is that it is permanent, and it does not smudge.

 Where to go next:

 For more actual drawings with these pens, visit my tutorial on how to draw depth.
-It highlights 15 proven methods to add depth, including many examples.
+It highlights 15 methods to add depth, including many examples.